 If you’re lucky, you get an engaging, fun, and informative peek into the wonders and mysteries of nature.

-Fortunately, Vienna’s Natural History Museum (NHM – Naturhistorisches Museum) leans toward the second variety, even though the collections began life almost three centuries ago.
+Fortunately, Vienna’s Naturhistorisches Museum (NHM) leans toward the second variety, even though the collections began life almost three centuries ago.

-When you reach the museum location on Maria-Theresien-Platz square, you find two identical-looking buildings on either side of a large square.
-The one with the elephant statue in front of it is the Natural History Museum, completed in 1889.
+When you reach the location on Maria-Theresien-Platz, you find two identical-looking buildings on either side of a large square.
+The one with the elephant statue in front of it is the Naturhistorisches Museum, completed in 1889.

-Get some quick visitor information below, then dive deeper for insider tips and further details on:
+Get some quick visitor information on this page, then dive deeper for further details:

-- The geology, dinosaurs & prehistory floor (home to Venus, for example, as well as an animatronic Allosaurus)
+- The geology, dinosaurs & prehistory floor (home to, for example, the illustrious Venus, a remarkable bouquet of flowers, and an animatronic Allosaurus dinosaur)

-- The zoological floor (still using many original cabinets that add a Victorian air to the atmosphere; get a glimpse behind the scenes, too)
+- The zoological floor (still using many original cabinets that add a Victorian air to the atmosphere)

 - The shop and café (the latter occupies a lovely position beneath the main dome, surrounded by historical interior decoration with a scientific slant to it)

-- The galleries for the main temporary exhibition:
+- The galleries for the main special exhibition

 (Scientific greats like Copernicus immortalised in stone)